-LIBERAL, Kan. — Fully half the $734,560 of emergency stimulus money from state and federal sources allotted to Seward County Community College is earmarked for direct aid to students.
-At the 45-day mark since funding arrived, SCCC students have received $190,000 of the total, with more to be distributed.
+LIBERAL, Kan. — Emergency stimulus money allotted to Seward County Community College has now assisted 277 students since $734,560 was dispersed from federal and state sources in the early stages of the COVID-19 pandemic.
+Fully half is earmarked for direct aid to students.
+As of Aug.
+11, SCCC students have received $214,145 of the total, with more to be distributed.

 “We will use no less than $367,280 as emergency assistance to students,” said SCCC Vice President of Finance and Operations Dennis Sander.
 The signed certification and agreement has been returned to the Department of Education, as required by law.
 Regular updates will track the use of all funds.

 The college’s financial response team opened applications in late April in order to move the money quickly to students who need it.
 The first round of checks to 147 students was distributed the week of May 11.
 As of June 23, 255 students had received aid.